Kyoushu/LPES/README.md

-LPES
+LPES (Liquid Planner Enhancement Suite)
 ====

-Liquid Planner Enhancement Suite
+A Tampermonkey script for changing the appearance of tasks in LiquidPlanner.